Join ÆSIR!

 • Combustion Chamber

-• Pressurisation and Pressure Relief
+• Pressurization and Pressure Relief

 • Oxidizer Fuel Injection

-Team: Operations Team
+Team: Freyja Operations Team Member

 Work description